D-Pagey/FCC-Local-Weather/README.md

 The most recent version of this project was written in React using Create-React-App.
 It was really interesting to see how to manage the various states of components in React versus how I handled it in the native version.

 **Improvements:**
-- I've created a helper function but can't work out how to implement it.
-In the meantime I have used a set location.
 - Fix the ::backdrop CSS element on the Dialog element.
 It works in the vanilla JS version but not in the React version.